zaphosting/docs/docs/vserver-windows-foundry.md

 Please do not interrupt the process before it is completed to avoid mistakes.
 It may take a moment, but it's worth being patient! :)
 :::

-Once successful, head over to the download directory where all of the server files have been downloaded.
+Once successful, head over to the download directory, where all of the server files have been downloaded.
 Here, you can use the **FoundryDedicatedServerLauncher.exe** to start the server.
 However, we recommend port forwarding and configuring your server first.

 ### Port Forwarding your server

 In order to ensure that your server is accessible to the public, you must alter port forwarding rules for the ports that the dedicated server process is using.
-You can do this either through Powershell commands directly which is easier, or regularly through the Windows Defender Firewall page.
+You can do this either through PowerShell commands directly, which is easier, or regularly through the Windows Defender Firewall page.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';